LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 18)

+- i want to stop doing follow_redirects in emit ir because i think i barely use #redirect and it's kinda weird, but that makes it ~20ms slower which seems unreasonable for how tiny the things i use it on are. probably just that i can't inline through it. fixed by copying SymbolInfo.inline in worker/CodegenEntry.Bounce, now they're the same speed.
+- i still feel like there's a bunch of small things that should be inlined but aren't.
+  - there's only 8 functions where that inline forwarding made a difference, so if that's 20ms, maybe whatever the ordering problem is will be even more.
+  - i was looking at the ir for lex_int yesterday and le in is_ascii_digit isn't getting inlined, and that's not even a #redirect.
+  - calling through function pointers won't go in callees and gets picked up later by EmitIr.pending, but that's not what's happening for the tiny things that offend me.
+  - i guess the problem is if they go in the list early and then other callees that get emitted first also call them, they don't get pulled forward in the list. so instead of just pushing new callees to work_stack, callees that were already there should get pulled forward as well, so tiny things that many people call are emitted first. just have to be careful you don't get stuck in cycles, so like only let a function pull its callees forward the first time you see it in that loop, but you let a callee get pulled forward as many times as possible.
+  - ha! (time: 1106 -> 1014, bloat.fr: 982152 -> 971472)
+  - not bothing to check if things from `pending` are already on `work_stack` also helps a bit.
+999
+  - (still din't fix the lex_int thing i was complaining about)

 ## (Jun 17)

 - fix bf2ir and kalidescope to pass environement pointer now that i need it to print characters.